amarkosovac11/amarkosovac11/README.md

 ## :speech_balloon: **About Me**

-I'm a passionate Computer Science Engineering student with experience in web development and digital design.
-Throughout high school and university, I have gained experience in some programming languages like: Java, Python, C++ and C#.
-I enjoy working on projects that challenge me to learn new technologies and improve my problem-solving skills.
+I am a passionate Computer Science Engineering student with experience in web development and digital design.
+Throughout high school and university, I have gained experience in programming languages such as Java, Python, C++, and C#.
+I enjoy working on projects that challenge me to learn new technologies and enhance my problem-solving skills.

 ## :wrench: **Technologies & Skills**